Have you ever said something to your child that you immediately regretted? Me too.

 Sometimes, words and phrases slip out at totally the wrong time, in totally the wrong place.
 I often wonder if my son will carry my words with him into adulthood!

-In this article, I am going to give you a list of things that a parent should think twice about saying to their child.
+In this article, I will give you a list of things that a parent should think twice about saying to their child.